antor44/livestream_video/README.md

 For YouTube yt-dlp is required (https://github.com/yt-dlp/yt-dlp) For Twitch streamlink is required (https://streamlink.github.io)

-To ensure proper functioning of this GUI, all whisper.cpp files (from the official releases), as well as the script livestream_video.sh, should be copied to the same location as playlist4whisper.py.
+playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.
 The main executable of whisper.cpp, which is the primary example, should be in the same directory with the default executable name 'main'.
 Additionally, the Whisper model file from OpenAI should be placed in the "models" subdirectory with the correct format and name, as specified in the Whisper.cpp repository.
 This can be done using terminal commands such as the following examples:

 make tiny.en

 make small

-playlist4whisper.py dependes on (smplayer, mpv or mplayer) video player and (gnome-terminal or konsole or xfce4-terminal).
 #
 # livestream_video.sh